 Converting an existing accessory building into a garden suite

 It may be possible to convert an existing accessory building into a garden suite.
 The process, however, is different from the construction of a new garden suite and may require additional steps to complete the necessary applications.

 To determine whether conversion of an existing accessory building is an option, you will need to:

 - Determine if your existing accessory building complies with the zoning and design regulations, and what alterations or variances may be required.

-- Work with a Registered Architect or Licensed Home Building Inspector to complete a Building Code Assessment Report [PDF - 241 KB].
+- Work with a Registered Architect, Licensed Home Building Inspector, Licensed Residential Builder or other professional with experience in home building/design to complete a Building Code Assessment Report [PDF - 241 KB].
 This will allow you to determine how your accessory building must be modified to meet the BC Building Code for residential use.

 Application form and submission documents